pfisterjohannes1/Brainfuck-Goldbach/Readme.md

 - `interpret.py` – Brainfuck interpreter
 - `testif` – Notes on different ways to implement `if` logic in Brainfuck
 - `stats.py`  - Tool to display what kind of commands use how much code
-- `webinterpreter.html`  - HTML-Brainfuck interpreter that uses numberic outlut
+- `webinterpreter.html`  - HTML-Brainfuck interpreter that uses numeric output

 ### Generated Files